 Spend Some Time at Your Local Bikes Shop

-The people who run the LBS are your best resource on bike buying.
+The people who run the Local Bicycle Shop are the best resource for bike buying.
 These folks are knowledgeable and can offer tips, advice, and service that you can never get over the internet.

 A reader wrote about her experience buying from her local shop: